kukua/concava-connector-spul/doc/install.md

 The SPUL connector can be run as a Golang program or in a Docker container.

-Make sure [ConCaVa](https://github.com/kukua/concava) is setup aswell.
+Make sure [ConCaVa](https://github.com/kukua/concava) is setup as well.
 See [`.env.sample`](https://github.com/kukua/concava-spul-connector/tree/master/.env.sample) for the default configuration.

 ## Golang